 27. White Velvet

 You guessed it.
-This plant is known as white velvet because it’s covered in white hairs.
+This plant is known as white velvet because it’s covered in white hair.
 You could choose to look at this in two ways.

 28. Black Prince